graalvm/graalvm-demos/native-jfr-demo/README.md

     gu install native-image jvisualvm
     ```

-3. Download or clone the demos repository:
+3. Download the demos repository or clone it as follows:
     ```
     git clone https://github.com/graalvm/graalvm-demos
     ```